HubertL/VegaSynth/docs/info.md

 ## How it works

 VegaSynth is a small synthesizer for Tiny Tapeout.
-The design goals are as follows:
+Here are the specs:
-- 4+ channels
+- 8 channels
-- In tune over 32Hz to 2kHz
+- Each channel contains 2 pulse wave / noise oscillators
+- Selectable oscillator combination
+- Osc sync
 - Volume control
-- Brightness control
-- Multiple waves (saw, square, noise...)
-- Detune or PWM effect
+- Slew rate limiter (controls brightness); separate rate for up/down allows for saw waves
-- Simple stereo
+- Simple stereo (left/mid/right)

-Due to the small number of cells available, this requires a special design.

 ## How to test

-VegaSynth accepts commands in the form of extremely basic MIDI:
+VegaSynth accepts commands to set these settings (where n is the channel number):
-- 8n xx yy: Turn off channel n. (xx must match current note)
-- 9n xx yy: Turn on channel n (if off) and update its note to xx and its volume to yy. (both 0..127)
-- Bn 07 yy: Set channel n volume.
-(0..127; this overwrites velocity)
-- Bn 0A yy: Set channel n pan.
-(0..127; 8 values, low 4 bits ignored)
-- Bn 4A yy: Set channel n brightness.
-(0..127)
-- Bn 5E yy: Set channel n detune/PWM effect depth.
-(0..127)
-- Bn 7B yy: Turn off channel n.
-(MIDI all notes off)
-- Cn xx: Set channel n waveform.
-- En xx yy: Pitch bend channel n by yy.
-(0..127 = -2 to +1.96875 semitones, LSB ignored)
+- n2: Pitch A LSB
+- n3: Pitch A HSB
+- n4: Wave A
+- n5: Osc A/B combine mode and sync
+- n6: Panning
+- n7: Volume
+- nA: Pitch B LSB
+- nB: Pitch B HSB
+- nC: Wave B
+- nE: Slew rate up
+- nF: Slew rate down

 ## External hardware